Who is ABO-NCLE?

-The American Board of Opticianry (ABO) and the National Contact Lens Examiners (NCLE) are the largest and most prestigious Opticians’ certification organizations in the world, recognizing individuals whose Opticianry skills and knowledge meet predetermined standards of excellence.
+The American Board of Opticianry & National Contact Lens Examiners (ABO-NCLE) is the largest and most prestigious Opticians’ certification organization in the world, recognizing individuals whose Opticianry skills and knowledge meet predetermined standards of excellence.
 More than 96,000 certifications have been awarded since 1976, and more than 40,000 certifications are currently in force.

-ABO, the American Board of Opticianry, certifies opticians – those who dispense and work with spectacles.
+ABO, the American Board of Opticianry, certifies opticians – those who dispense and work with spectacles (eyeglasses and eyewear).

 NCLE, the National Contact Lens Examiners, certifies those ophthalmic dispensers who fit and work with contact lenses.